CECREH/.github/README.md

 ## Mission and core pillars

-CECREH’s mission is to make **resilience and equity central to housing recovery strategies** in the United States and beyond.
+CECREH’s mission is to make resilience central to housing recovery strategies in the United States and beyond.
 Our efforts are organized around three core pillars:

 1. **Assess climate risks for underserved communities**
    - Characterize historic and future hazard exposure